 Moreover, over an algebraically closed field $\kk$ the equivalence

-hold by the validity of the second Brauer--Thrall conjecture; see for example \cite[Ch.~IV.5]{ASS} and the references therein.
-These equivalences fail in general, for example, the Hom-finite hereditary abelian category that is a tube of rank $r$ is discrete but not finite. \end{remark}
+holds by the validity of the second Brauer--Thrall conjecture; see for example \cite[Ch.~IV.5]{ASS} and the references therein.
+In general, these notions are not equivalent.
+For example, tubes are Hom-finite hereditary abelian categories that are discrete but not finite. \end{remark}

 \begin{theorem} Let $(\sD,\sH)$ be a triangulated category together with the heart of a bounded t-structure.
-Then \begin{enumerate}[label=(\roman*)] \item $\sD$ cone finite and $\sH$ abelian discrete $\implies$ $\sD$ is discrete with respect to $\sH$ \item $\sD$ is discrete with respect to $\sH$ $\implies$ $\sH$ abelian discrete. \item $\sD$ is discrete with respect to $\sH$ and $\sH$ modular $\implies$ $\sD$ cone finite. \end{enumerate} \end{theorem}
+Then \begin{enumerate}[label=\textnormal{(\roman*)}] \item $\sD$ cone finite and $\sH$ abelian discrete $\implies$ $\sD$ is discrete with respect to $\sH$. \item $\sD$ is discrete with respect to $\sH$ $\implies$ $\sH$ abelian discrete. \item $\sD$ is discrete with respect to $\sH$ and $\sH$ modular $\implies$ $\sD$ cone finite. \end{enumerate} \end{theorem}

 \begin{corollary} Let $(\sD,\sH)$ be a triangulated category with a modular heart of a bounded t-structure.
 Then

 \end{corollary}

 \begin{proof} For an object $D\in\sD$, we define the function $v_D\colon \IZ\to K_0(\sD)$ by $v_D(i) \coloneqq [H^i(D)]$.